sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ## STEP 8 - One Last Customization to the Color Theme

-If I get to this, I will try to make this match as much as possible the site, with a couple of added preferences to keep it in line with some of the things that I've seen with Eclipse.
-So to that end, I'd like you to **[download this file](lab1media/media/COMP55LabColorScheme.xml)** which you'll have to do by right clicking and saying *File->Save link as...* Make sure you have the XML extension when you save the file.
+I will try to make this last color them match as much as possible the site on which these labs are hosted, with a couple of added preferences to keep it in line with some of the things that I've seen with Eclipse.
+So to that end, I'd like you to **[download this file](lab1media/media/COMP55LabColorScheme.xml)** which you'll have to do by right clicking and saying *Save link as...* Make sure you have the XML extension when you save the file.

 Then once you have that, you're going to go to *Window->preferences->DevStyle->Color Themes* for PC or *Eclipse->preferences->DevStyle->Color Themes* for Mac.
 Once there I made two changes.
 I decided I wanted my icons to be a little bit more subdued, so I went with the pastels option.
-More importantly though let's get the color scheme to be closer to the theme here on this site.
-Simply choose the xml file you downloaded and then click apply.
+More importantly though let's get the color scheme to be closer to the theme here on this website.  **Import the xml file you downloaded and then click *Apply***.
 Eclipse will ask to restart and once you do, you'll notice that the colors changed and have the same style as the final ones in the static image below.

 ![](lab1media/media/finalcolorchanges.gif)